wrapnuts/402.mail/README.md

 ```bash
 cashu info
 ```
-5. Test mutt & edit its config located in .mutt/muttrc - use the file in **config4mutt/** as a reference to overwrite your config
+5. Test mutt & use the file in this repo's folder **config4mutt/** as a reference to overwrite your config located in **.mutt/muttrc**

 ```bash
 mutt --version